 His foundation is in the holy mountains.

 a.
 His foundation is in the holy mountains: Yahweh is not a local deity; the whole earth belongs to the LORD (Exodus 9:29, Psalm 24:1).
 Yet He has a special regard for Jerusalem, which is described as in the holy mountains.

 b.
-His foundation: God’s foundation is in Jerusalem also in the sense that it was the center of His redemptive work.
+His foundation: God’s foundation is in Jerusalem, the center of His redemptive work.
 Since God’s work happens in time and space, it had to happen somewhere, and God chose Jerusalem as the place where much of it happened.

 · There Melchezidek, king and priest of God Most High, reigned and served.

-· There Abraham was willing to offer Isaac and the mount of the Lord in which His perfect sacrifice would be provided.
+· There Abraham was willing to offer Isaac on the mount of the Lord where His perfect sacrifice would be provided.

-· Israel’s greatest earthly king possessed and made it the kingdom’s capital.
+· There David, Israel’s greatest earthly king, reigned and made it the kingdom’s capital.

 · There the tabernacle of God found its fulfillment and permanence in the great temple David designed and Solomon built.

 · There the institutions of sacrifice, worship, and priestly service were established for centuries.